Inside the blood, sweat, bureaucracy, and physics of “Pokémon: Detective Pikachu”

 But perhaps the biggest hurdle for Nordby to clear was the repeated round of notes from the Pokémon Company, the parent organization for the Pokémon franchise.
 Knowing that this film steps so far out of the Pokémon canon, there was an inordinate amount of bureaucracy Nordby and his team had to navigate.

 “We felt like we were drowning in approvals,” Nordby says.
 “Building anything visual effects takes months, and hundreds of people to execute it.
-So just adding the overhead of the [approval] process, you could sense that muscle in your head going, ‘Don’t completely give up, but let’s start cutting corners.’ ”
+So just adding the overhead of the [approval] process, you could sense that muscle in your head going, ‘Don’t completely give up, but let’s start cutting corners.'”

 But Nordby and Letterman didn’t cut any corners, and the results are clear.
 What Detective Pikachu accomplishes in melding CGI animation and live action is notable on its own but is cast in an ever better light when compared to the Sonic the Hedgehog fiasco.
-Ever since the first images of Paramount’s live action adaption of Sega’s popular video game franchise were released, the internet has mercilessly (and understandably) dragged Sonic’s design.
-So much so, that director Jeff Fowler announced they would give Sonic a redesign.
+Ever since the first images of Paramount’s live-action adaption of Sega’s popular video game franchise were released, the internet has mercilessly (and understandably) dragged Sonic’s design–so much so that director Jeff Fowler announced they would give Sonic a redesign.

 “You get what you put in,” says Nordby, not necessarily speaking directly about Sonic the Hedgehog.
 “There’s a tendency in Hollywood to rush in prep and go, ‘Don’t worry, we’ll figure it all out once we’re done.’
 In my world, the more you can get ready for that ahead of shooting the film and really wrap your head around all of the inherent challenges that the material presents, the better.”